ORNA ROSS

-When I was 13 or 14 I was introduced, as all Irish schoolchildren are, to this poet who towers, literally and figuratively, over Irish writing.
-The poems we studied at that stage were the early ones,”The Lake Isle Of Inishfree” [see below for copies of all the poems mentioned in this article] and “The Stolen Child”; and “He Wishes For The Cloths Of Heaven”, in which the Yeats portrays himself as a sort of cosmic Sir Walter Raleigh, laying down the light of the heavens under the feet of his beloved, Maud Gonne.
+When I was a schoolgirl, I was introduced as all Irish schoolchildren are, to the national poet through ‘He Wishes For The Cloths Of Heaven,’ in which the Yeats portrays himself as a sort of cosmic Sir Walter Raleigh, laying down the light of the heavens under the feet of his beloved, Maud Gonne.

-“Maybe she didn’t photograph well,” I suggested.
-“Maybe you had to be in her presence to get a sense of her.”
+‘Maybe she didn’t photograph well,’ I suggested.
+‘Maybe you had to be in her presence to get a sense of her.’

 So imagine my chagrin when, a couple days into our work on Yeats, Miss McNamara casually mentioned that in his later years, the poet had moved his romantic feelings from Maud to her daughter.